GCPhillips/musical-instrument-classifier/README.md

 `python3 train.py --model transformer --epochs 15 --lr 1e-4`

 where `--lr` is the learning rate (`1e-4` was found to be the best) and `--epochs` is the number of epochs.

+Once training is completed, the loss over training epochs should be displayed.
+Also, a confusion matrix from the test set will be displayed along with the accuracy report printed to console.